 Palermo encompasses a number of sub-districts, each with its own distinct character and flavour.
 From leafy streets like Coronel Diaz to the street art of Calle Nicaragua, Calle Honduras or Calle El Salvador, this ‘barrio’ is packed to the brim with variety.
 In terms of major sights, Palermo hosts the MALBA (Museo de Arte Latinoamericano de Buenos Aires).
 Yet, perhaps the greatest pleasure is to be found in just wandering its backstreets, discovering bohemian boutiques, or finding an alley that street artists have turned into living art.
 This is no ordinary graffiti, but rather a riot of colour and artistic self-expression.
 Another curious feature of this ‘barrio’ is the fact that so many of its streets are named after Central American countries.

 Deeper in the ‘barrio’ you will find small decorative little cafes and bistros such as La Pupila Madre at Calle Nicaragua 4899- click here to access their Facebook page.
-I came this little gem one day whiling away the hours waiting for a friend.
-Unlike some of my experiences in Microcentro, the service here was friendly and attentive, and the decor was eclectic to say the least.
+I came to this little gem one day whiling away the hours waiting for a friend.
+Unlike some of my experiences in Microcentro, the service here was friendly and attentive, and the decor was eclectic, to say the least.
 Try to imagine white walls with splashes of pastel blue backed by shelves of books.
 It looked as if it has just hosted a French poetry party.
 To me, this quirky little café represents the essence of this bohemian and slightly off-beat barrio.